larsid/fogbed/docs/distributed_emulation.md

 <i>(ip: str) -> Worker

 * Returns a worker by ip/hostname.
-* Raises a `WorkerNotFound` exception if name doesn't exist.
+* Raises a `WorkerNotFound` exception if ip/hostname doesn't exist.
 </i>